BerkayKulak/NLayerArchitecture/README.md

 - How to use Entity Framework with Multilayer Architecture?
 - How is global error management handled?
 - How do we return a single response model in our API applications? what are the benefits ?

-help developers transition from building basic sample apps to implementing more real world concepts, design patterns, and features.

 ### Built With